MarkMP1/Control-F/README.md

 # Control F
-Chrome extension made in Hack::Peel
-Created by MarkMP1, Uselessleaff, and AndrewSasmito.
+Chrome extension made in Hack::Peel, created by MarkMP1, Uselessleaff, and AndrewSasmito.